Information on COVID-19 including symptoms, spread and where to get help.

 - Treatment and immunity

 Coronaviruses are a large and diverse family of viruses which cause illnesses such as the common cold.
-The most recent diseases caused by it include severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
+Other recent diseases caused by coronaviruses and thought to be transmitted from animals include severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

-The symptoms of COVID-19 are similar to common illnesses such as a cold or influenza.
+The symptoms of COVID-19 are like common illnesses such as a cold or influenza.
 You may have one or more of the following: